Masterb1234/obsidian-post-webhook/README.md

 ### Context Notes

-Context notes enable you to create reusable content blocks that can be seamlessly integrated into your Webhook requests.
-This feature is especially useful for incorporating prompt templates stored in your Obsidian vault when processing webhook data.
+Context notes enable you to create reusable content blocks that can be seamlessly integrated into your webhook requests.
+This feature is particularly helpful for leveraging prompt templates stored in your Obsidian vault when interacting with AI models through webhook data.

-To use variable notes:

-1. Create a note with the following structure:
+Example: To use variable notes for AI prompting, create a note with the following structure:

 ```
 ---
-post-webhook: true
+post-webhook: true # Required to make this note available as a context block for webhook payloads.
 ---
---[user]
-Your user-specific content here

---[system]
-Your system instructions here

---[prompt]
+--user # This section represents the user's input or request (can be any keyword).
-Your prompt template here
+Your user prompt to send to an AI model.

+--assistant # Define the assistant's tone or personality.
+Tell the model to adopt a specific tone or personality.

+--system # Specify instructions that guide the AI's behavior.
+Set the model's behavior.

 ```

 2. Enable "Include Context Note" for your Webhook
 3. When sending content, you'll be prompted to select a context note
-4. The variables (separated by --[keyword]) will be included in the Webhook payload
+4. The variables (separated by --keyword) will be included in the Webhook payload

 ### Response Handling